dagem/function-fix/README.md

 # Function Fix for Linux
 This program was created to fix the function keys defaulting to media keys on Mac based keyboards.

-NOTE: This has only been tested on Arch, Fedora 34, and Debian 11
+NOTE: This has only been tested on Arch, Fedora 34, EndeavourOS, and Debian 11

 # Dependencies:
 Java 8 or better